Propose an Exhibition

-Exhibition applications can be found online for both the Student Union Art Gallery (Bears Den Art Gallery Application), the Corner Gallery (Corner Gallery Application), and the Brass Rail Exhibit Space (Brass Rail Application), as well as in the Operations Office, McFarland Student Union, room 274.
+Exhibition applications for the Bears Den Gallery, the Corner Gallery, and the Brass Rail Exhibition spaces can be found online (Art Gallery Application), as well as in the Operations Office, McFarland Student Union, room 274.
 You can also apply by emailing the Bears Den Gallery.

 Exhibition applications along with slides/digital images of the work to be exhibited and an artist's statement (which describes the artistic perspective and the artwork that will be exhibited) must be submitted to the Operations Office, McFarland Student Union Room 274 or emailed to the Bears Den Gallery.